 Demonstrated experience creating, developing, and implementing projects/programs, anticipating needs and planning for projected needs, and the ability to develop/formalize programmatic procedures/policies.

 Demonstrated ability to manage, train, supervise, and lead a high functioning technical staff.

 Excellent oral, written, and interpersonal communication skills including the ability to interface with all levels of personnel both internal and external to an organization with a high degree of professionalism, discretion, and confidentiality.

 This is a full time, exempt from overtime pay (monthly paid), Career appointment.

 This position may be subject to a background check.
 Any convictions will be evaluated to determine if they directly relate to the responsibilities and requirements of the position.
 Having a conviction history will not automatically disqualify an applicant from being considered for employment.

-Work will be primarily performed at Lawrence Berkeley National Lab, 1 Cyclotron Road, Berkeley, CA.
+This position will be performed onsite at Lawrence Berkeley National Lab, 1 Cyclotron Road, Berkeley, CA.

 Learn About Us:

 Berkeley Lab (LBNL) addresses the world's most urgent scientific challenges by advancing sustainable energy, protecting human health, creating new materials, and revealing the origin and fate of the universe.
 Founded in 1931, Berkeley Lab's scientific expertise has been recognized with 13 Nobel prizes.
 The University of California manages Berkeley Lab for the U.S. Department of Energy's Office of Science.